Library Genesis: History

-The roots of Library Genesis lie in the underground book sharing culture known as samizdat.
-It arose to illegally get around the tight censorship in the former Soviet Russia and Soviet Union.
+The roots of Library Genesis lie in Russia, where the former Soviet Russia and Soviet Union underground book sharing culture known as samizdat arose to illegally get around the tight censorship.
 As access to printing in the Soviet Union was strictly controlled and censored, dissident intellectuals would hand-copy and retype illegal manuscripts for secret circulation.
 This was effectively legalized under Soviet general secretary Mikhail Gorbachev in the 1980s, though the state monopoly on printed media remained.

 The volunteers moved into the Russian computer network ("RuNet") in the 1990s, which became awash with hundreds of thousands of uncoordinated contributions.
 Librarians became especially active, using borrowed access passwords to download copies of scientific and scholarly articles from Western Internet sources, then uploading them to RuNet.

 In the early 21st century, the efforts became coordinated, and integrated into one massive system known as Library Genesis, or LibGen, around 2008.
 It subsequently absorbed the contents of, and became the functional successor to, library.nu, which was shut down by legal action in 2012.
 By 2014, its catalog was more than twice the size of library.nu with 1.2 million records.
 As of 4 February 2024, Library Genesis claimed to have more than 2.4 million non-fiction books, 80 million science journal articles, 2 million comics files, 2.2 million fiction books, and 0.4 million magazine issues.

 In 2020, the project was forked under a different domain, "libgen.fun", due to internal conflict within the project.
-As a result, databases were maintained independently and there were content differences between libgen.fun and other LibGen domains.
-As of 2025, the content of libgen.fun is no longer available, the domain being seized.
+As a result, databases were maintained independently and as a consequence, the works available differed between libgen.fun and other LibGen domains.
+As of 2025, libgen.fun is no longer available, as the domain was seized.

 As of August 2024, the project, whose website was experiencing temporary outages and technical errors, appeared to no longer be actively managed and its lead programmer was reported to be "inactive".

 In mid-December 2024, as the majority of Library Genesis domains were seized or disabled through legal action from a group of publishers led by Pearson Education, the German consortium Clearingstelle Urheberrecht im Internet (CUII), composed of copyright holder groups and internet service providers, also instituted a country-wide blocking order against Library Genesis at the request of publishers whose names were redacted.
 The latter action was taken without court authorization; instead, the Federal Network Agency was consulted to clear the net neutrality requirements.